Ben Utt

-Benjamin Michael Utt (born June 13, 1959 in Richmond, California) is a former American football guard who played eight seasons in the National Football League for the Baltimore/Indianapolis Colts.
+Benjamin Michael Utt (born June 13, 1959, in Richmond, California) is an American former professional football player who was a guard for eight seasons with the Baltimore/Indianapolis Colts in the National Football League (NFL).
+He played college football for the Georgia Tech Yellow Jackets.

 Married to Elizabeth Utt and father to two children: Garrett and Olivia.
 Garrett played Division 1 football from 2007 to 2008 at Duke University, while Olivia plays volleyball for Tulane University.